ianthehenry/sd/README.md

 Now directory help summaries are expected in `foo/help` instead.

-This has the sort-of nice effect that `sd foo help` is the same as `sd foo --help`.
+This has the sort-of nice effect that `sd foo help` is sometimes similar to `sd foo --help`.
+Except that the latter also prints out subcommands.